What to Expect During Your Puppy’s First Vet Visit

 We highly recommend taking your puppy on their first vet visit when they’re around the ages of 6 to 8 weeks.
 At that age, puppies are well-developed enough to undergo a physical checkup.

 We already mentioned how crucial it is to bring medical records with you on your puppy’s first vet visit.
-We cannot stress this enough, especially if your fur-baby comes from Petland.
+We cannot stress this enough, especially if your puppy comes from Petland.

 Many breeders vaccinate their puppies before they’re sent to their new homes.
 This includes all breeder partners our team at Petland works with.